datastax/dsbulk/manual/settings.md

 #### --monitoring.rateUnit<br />--dsbulk.monitoring.rateUnit _&lt;string&gt;_

 The time unit used when printing throughput rates.
+For example, if this unit is SECONDS, then the throughput will be displayed in rows per second.
 Valid values: all `TimeUnit` enum constants.

 Default: **"SECONDS"**.